albumprinter/infra-terraform-modules/README.md

     │       │   ├── examples.tf
     │       │   ├── locals.tf

-To call properly the source, update the `main.tf` file, inside the module under test, accordingly to the new path.
+To properly call the source, update the `main.tf` file, inside the module under test, according to the new path.

 Update the above  `examples.tf` file with the proper `terraform release` and the `hashicorp/aws provider`: